Grate-Oracle-Lewot/GrateCrystal/README.md

 ## Game Corners

 Voltorb Flip and the unused card-matching game are now playable in both Johto and Kanto Game Corners, alongside the slots and Card Flip.
 Voltorb Flip code and graphics courtesy of froggestspirit, and memory game completion courtesy of ProcyonNova.
+Changing the font in the options menu will change Voltorb's appearance between normal and Hisuian forms of both Voltorb and Electrode, but these don't affect Voltorb Flip's gameplay.

 Prize Pokémon: